Obstetrical Ultrasounds in Miami, FL

 - Identifies possible fetal abnormalities

 All ultrasounds are produced using sound waves that are delivered to a specified area of the body and then bounce back to a transmitting device that converts the length of the sound waves to create a detailed image of the patient’s internal structures.
 This type of technology is extremely useful in the diagnosis of many medical conditions, or in this case, to routinely check in on the development of a fetus.
+At South Florida Women’s Care, our highly trained and experienced OBGYN clinic provides the highest quality of obstetrical ultrasounds.
+Call our office at (305) 661-7766 to schedule an appointment.

 Types of Ultrasounds